 Board your flight from Buenos Aires to Ushuaia, Argentina.
 Considered to be the southernmost city in the world, Ushuaia is the capital of Tierra del Fuego, lying at the very tip of Argentina looking out over the Beagle Channel.
 This surprising little town of 45,000 people is surrounded by mountains and fertile plains.
 Tierra del Fuego's forests cover the lower slopes of the Andean mountains which are crowned with snow-capped peaks - a unique and unforgettable sight!

 Crossing the Drake is a rite of passage and commences your journey to the White Continent.
-Located exactly between the southern tip of South America and the Antarctic Peninsula, the Drake Passage extends over 800 kilometers from Cape Horn to Livingston Island.
+Located exactly between the southern tip of South America and the Antarctic Peninsula, the Drake Passage extends from Cape Horn to Livingston Island.
 You may have plentiful wildlife viewing opportunities including sea birds such as petrels and albatross that follow in your wake, and maybe even a whale.
-Attend lectures on the history, environment and wildlife of the Antarctic Peninsula in preparation for your first excursions.
+Attend lectures on the history, environment, and wildlife of the Antarctic Peninsula in preparation for your first excursions.

-Visiting Antarctica means exploring the largest, wildest and most extreme of all the continents; discover a land dominated by white, a mysterious stretch of ice with seemingly infinite nuances of color.
+Visiting Antarctica means exploring the largest, wildest and most extreme of all the continents.
+Discover a land dominated by white - a mysterious stretch of ice with seemingly infinite nuances of color.
 At the gateway to this final frontier, surrounded by the vast expanse of sea ice, get as close as possible to the most unspoiled nature and vast animal colonies.
 Set off to meet peaceful penguins, the emblem of these icy regions, and journey through their colonies with their constant movement to and from the sea.
 During your trip, you may encounter majestic humpback whales whose huge and powerful blue tail fins pound the surface of the water.
-Dependent upon sea and ice conditions, your expedition explores a variety of destinations, which may include Paradise Bay, Pleneau Island, Port Lockroy, Deception Island and the Weddell Sea.
+Dependent upon sea and ice conditions, your expedition explores a variety of destinations, which may include Neko Harbour, Paradise Bay, Pleneau Island, Port Lockroy, Deception Island and the Weddell Sea.

 Neko – Paradise Bay